Submitting information

 The Plutus Platform is the smart contract platform of the Cardano blockchain.
 You can read more about it here.

-Cardano is a third generation block-chain platform build on the Proof-Of-Stake pattern.
+Cardano is a third generation blockchain platform built on the Proof-Of-Stake pattern.

 https://cardano.org/.